 Spend time with your manager reviewing your team's needs and expectations.
 Ask:

 - How does this team fit with the firm’s overall strategy and key goals?

-- How is the team’s performance evaluated?
-(And what do the recent measures/evaluations say about how the team has performed? )
+- How is the team’s performance evaluated, and what do recent measures/evaluations say about how the team has performed?

 - Where are the strengths of the group?

 - What are your manager’s expectations for you in this new role?

 - What are the three most important things you can do to support your manager's agenda during your first quarter?

 - How deep is the talent on the team?
 Where are the gaps?

 Once your promotion has been made public, do your homework and solicit input from your new peers across the organization.
 Ask for their perspective on your team’s performance, strengths, and gaps.
 Focus on the interaction points between the groups and ask them to identify strengths and areas for improvement.
 Take great notes and strive to identify opportunities for early victories.
 It's important to have your peers on your side.

 Too often, new managers step into a role and make a poor first impression by waxing poetically or nauseatingly about their own backgrounds and achievements.
 Resist the urge to make yourself the focal point.
 After a brief introduction, ask questions designed to help you better understand the team’s culture: